MeghanW23/intravolume_motion_pipeline/README.md

 This repository contains the pipeline for correcting slice-by-slice (intravolume) motion in [SMS Accelerated](https://pmc.ncbi.nlm.nih.gov/articles/PMC4915494/) fMRI data obtained from prospective studies conducted by the [Cohen Lab](https://bchcohenlab.com/).
 This pipeline can be broken down into 2 main steps:

 #### 1. Motion Characterization
 We must first characterize the slice-by-slice movement before we can correct for it.
 We characterize each slice group's motion via a 3D Rigid Body Transform detailing the movement, in 6 dimensions, from a 3D reference volume.
-This alignment is powered via Computational Radiology Lab's [Sms-Mi-Reg Optimizer](https://github.com/ComputationalRadiology/sms-mi-reg).
+This alignment is powered via [Computational Radiology Lab](http://crl.med.harvard.edu/)'s [Sms-Mi-Reg Optimizer](https://github.com/ComputationalRadiology/sms-mi-reg).

 We first use [run_pipeline/pipeline_scripts/get_reference_volume.py](https://github.com/MeghanW23/intravolume_motion_pipeline/blob/master/run_pipeline/pipeline_scripts/get_reference_volume.py) to select a motion-free reference volume.
 We then align each slice group in the timeseries to the reference volume via [run_pipeline/pipeline_scripts/motion_characterization.py](https://github.com/MeghanW23/intravolume_motion_pipeline/blob/master/run_pipeline/pipeline_scripts/motion_characterization.py).

 For a step-by-step guide on what the motion characterization script does, please see the [PDF Guide](https://github.com/MeghanW23/intravolume_motion_pipeline/blob/master/other/motion-characterization-step-by-step.pdf).

 #### 2. Motion Correction
 Conventionally, motion-corrupted volumes are censored from fMRI time series.
 Where this censoring can result in discontinuities in the fMRI signal, which may lead to substantial alterations in fMRI analysis.
-Instead, we utilize a [Structured Matrix Completion Approach](https://pubmed.ncbi.nlm.nih.gov/34432631/), where we recover the missing entries from censoring based on structured low rank matrix completion.
+Instead, we utilize a [Structured Matrix Completion Approach](https://pubmed.ncbi.nlm.nih.gov/34432631/), created by the [Computational Radiology Lab](http://crl.med.harvard.edu/), where we recover the missing entries from censoring based on structured low rank matrix completion.

 The source code for the Structured Matrix Completion Approach can be found in the [rsfMRI_SMC_mc-ORIGINAL_CODE](https://github.com/bchimagine/rsfMRI_SMC_mc/tree/abe415496bc38fc7d590e49ff7a435117b0f97ec) directory.
 The code I edited for this pipeline can be found in the [rsfMRI_SMC_mc](https://github.com/MeghanW23/intravolume_motion_pipeline/tree/master/rsfMRI_SMC_mc) directory.